gnixob/edgex/README.md

 ## Overview
 Xsens DOT Server is a simple web server that can scan, connect and start measurement with Xsens DOT.
-The system is built using Node.js and programmed in JavaScript.
-So it's platform independent and we've provided the setup guides Windows, macOS and Raspberry Pi.
+The system is built using Node.js in combination with [Noble](https://github.com/abandonware/noble).

+While you can get all measurement modes, 3 modes are supported in current Xsens DOT Server:
+* Complete (Euler)
+* Extended (Quaternion)
+* Rate quantities (with mag)

+Get more information about Xsens DOT in [Develepor Page](https://www.xsens.com/developer) and [Base](https://base.xsens.com/hc/en-us/categories/360002285079-Wearable-Sensor-Platform).

+## Important Notices
+Disconnect all Bluetooth peripherals (mouse, keyboard) before start Xsens DOT Server to ensure stable Bluetooth connections.

 ## Documentation
 * [System Architecture](documentation/XsensDOTServer-SystemArchitecture.pdf): system architecture of Xsens DOT Server.